data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 We found no significant correlation between the number of firearms recovered by Boston police departments and the number of crimes involving firearms.
 However, this analysis is constrained by the limited amount of available firearm recovery data.
 Using the k-means algorithm, we found that police departments in Boston are ideally located at the center of areas with a high concentration of firearm crimes.

+### Future Work

+Currently the Firearm Count Recovery dataset contains data for a one year period of 8/20/2014 to 7/27/2015, therefore we could only use the crime data from this same time period.
+If more data becomes available, this project would be interesting to repeat to see the new results.